 If you’re worried that a self-contract might become a burden, don’t.
 The great thing about a self-contract is that it actually makes life easier for you.
 You’ll know exactly what to do and how to do it since it’ll be written in the contract.
 You’ll also be clear about your personal goals because those are stated in the contract as well.If you're someone who keeps his word, even ones made in private, a self-contract will really help you stick to your goals.
 Click To Tweet

 Let me give you a sample contract to get you started:

 As you can see, self-contracts are really simple.
-Here are a few guidelines you can follow to make it easier to write these down.
+Here are some guidelines you can follow to make it easier to write these down.

-- Write down your goal for the day and the steps you need to take to achieve it.
+- Write down the steps you need to take to achieve the goal.
 It doesn’t have to be complicated and legalese, just something that you can easily understand and will actually help guide you in doing your work.